THE YEARLY READER

 Most gratefully for baseball, the World Series finally showed what fans everywhere were wanting to see: A battle of the leagues on the field, not off it.

-But thanks to the two Johns of New York—McGraw and Brush—there would still be ominous clouds hanging around from the departed storm.
+But thanks to the two Johns of New York—McGraw and Brush—ominous clouds would remain from the departed storm.

 Forward to 1904: McGraw v.
 Johnson The World Series becomes a casualty of a continued feud between two of the games’s most powerful men.

-Back to 1902: Enemies at the Gate Warfare between the American and National Leagues turns brutal with increased player raids and sabotage.
+Back to 1902: Enemies Within the Gate Warfare between the American and National Leagues turns brutal with increased player raids and sabotage.

 The 1900s: Birth of the Modern Age The established National League and upstart American League battle it out, then make peace to signal in a new and lasting era.